andile-masuku/IMAD_Assignment_2/README.md

 •	The workflow ensures that my project is automatically built and tested every time I push changes, and it simplifies the process of delivering the final

 Video Demo:
-A video showcasing the app's functionality can be viewed here: [YouTube Video Link].
+A video showcasing the app's functionality can be viewed here: [https://youtu.be/z_qpxMjLYCg].

 CHALLENGES & LEARNING